BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Budget-Optimal Allocation

-In the idealized model presented above, we assumed the system can rescale allocations instantaneously and without cost.
-In practice, as discussed in Section~\ref{sec:model:theo}, changing a job's allocation incurs a \textit{rescaling overhead}.
-During this rescaling period, the job consumes resources (budget) but accumulates no progress in training, effectively increasing both the average JCT and the total cost.
+In the idealized models, allocations can be changed instantaneously and without overhead.
+However, we must evaluate BOA in the realistic setting where changing a job's allocation incurs a \emph{rescaling overhead} (see Sections \ref{sec:design:overheads} and \ref{sec:eval}).
+While a job is being rescaled, it consumes GPU resources but accumulates no training progress, increasing both the average JCT and the cost.
+Hence, we must adapt our results on BOA to handle rescaling overheads.

-We denote the rescaling time for a class-$i$ job by a random variable $R_i$ with mean $\mathbb{E}[R_i] = r_i$.
-Even with these overheads, Lemmas~\ref{lemma:no queue} and \ref{lemma:fw} still hold, which means the optimal policy remains a fixed-width policy as defined in Definition~\ref{def:fixedwidth}.
-However, as we will show in Lemma~\ref{lemma:fw with rescale}, solving for the optimal parameters $\{k_{ij}\}$ for the fixed-width policy requires solving a mixed-integer convex programming (MICP) rather than a convex optimization problem in Lemma~\ref{lemma:budget of fixed width}.

-\begin{lemma}[Fixed width policy with rescale] Given a fixed width-policy parameterized with $\{k_i\}$, the average JCT and the operating budget are given by: